alkem-io/website/content/en/legal/demo/tc.md

 9. User Content

-9.1 User Content on Our Site includes information related to ecoverses, challenges and innovation..
+9.1 User Content on Our Site includes but is not limited to information related to ecoverses, challenges, communications, profiles, collaboration and innovation.

 9.2 An Account is required for the submission of User Content to Our Site.

-9.3 All User Content and communications with other Users on Our Site must comply with the content standards set out in Our Acceptable Usage Policy, available at https://alkem.io/legal.demo.
+9.3 All User Content and communications with other Users on Our Site must comply with the content standards set out in Our Acceptable Usage Policy, available at https://alkem.io/legal/demo.

 9.4 You warrant that you will comply with Part 9.3 and the content standards referred to.
 You will be liable to Us and will, to the fullest extent permissible by law, indemnify Us for any breach of your warranty.
 You will be responsible for any loss or damage suffered by Us as a result of such a breach.